The Ups and Downs of renting an apartment in Downtown

-While looking to rent an apartment, whether with a family, just married or single, many of us have often wondered what it would be like to move into one of the modern-style, gleaming high-rise apartment buildings located in the downtown core.
-Sometimes we dream that it would be cool to move away from the suburbs, and relocate into the center of a bustling metropolises, but weren’t sure if it was really worth it.
+While looking to rent an apartment, whether, with a family, just married, or single, many of us have often wondered what it would be like to move into one of the modern-style, gleaming high-rise apartment buildings located in the downtown core.
+Sometimes we dream that it would be cool to move away from the suburbs, and relocate into the center of a bustling metropolis, but weren’t sure if it was really worth it.
 Check out Rentseeker’s top four picks for the “Ups and Downs” of renting an apartment in the Downtown!

 At RentSeeker.ca we are always looking for new ways to better understand the apartment rental market and to better serve our clients and consumers.
 As we researched through news articles on apartment rentals in Toronto, we started thinking about how varied and diverse Toronto is as a cultural city.
 Apartments in Toronto can be found in virtually any location and neighbourhoods.
 So with all the bewildering choices that face every person new move, one of the big questions we always hear is, is it better to rent downtown or in the suburbs?
 Wherever you ultimately decide to rent, RentSeeker would like to offer a couple of pros and cons about Downtown apartment (and condo) living to enable you to better understand your choices before you commit to your new dream apartment rental.

-Living in downtown is almost like an extra gift of two hours every day to your hectic schedule, enough time to take your boy/girl friend, wife, partner or anyone you want to to a movie, dinner or just relax.
+Living downtown is almost like an extra gift of two hours every day to your hectic schedule, enough time to take your boy/girlfriend, wife, partner or anyone you want to to a movie, dinner or just relax.

 If you are a student, check out the RentSeeker.ca’s Student Rental Housing to learn which apartments are available to rent in Toronto and especially downtown Toronto (and cities across Canada), that are near your college or university.

-Another potential downside of renting an apartment in downtown Toronto or any major downtown metropolitan area is the constant, almost 24 hour snarl of traffic that often surrounds the apartment buildings.
+Another potential downside of renting an apartment in downtown Toronto or any major downtown metropolitan area is the constant, almost 24-hour snarl of traffic that often surrounds the apartment buildings.
 While your commute is now a walk, listening to the constant blaring of horns from irate drivers can often take the pleasure out of sleeping in late.
 Many apartment buildings are now being designed with an emphasis on noise reduction, especially in the apartment suites.
-However until the technique is perfected, living in the suburbs generally offers a more peaceful environment then living in downtown.
+However until the technique is perfected, living in the suburbs generally offers a more peaceful environment than living downtown.